gaycoderprincess/FlatOutW32BGMTool/README.md

 A tool to handle .w32 files in FlatOut games, highly WIP

-This tool is currently only capable of parsing and recreating the format from memory, converting FlatOut 2 tracks to FlatOut 1, and exporting tracks to .fbx (WIP)
+This tool is currently capable of:
+- Parsing and recreating the format from memory
+- Converting FlatOut 2 tracks to FlatOut 1
+- Exporting tracks to .fbx
+- Moving track props
+- Deleting track props
+- Deleting track surfaces
+- Creating a dummy track_bvh.gen

 Thanks to Gulbroz for their existing work on this format, it was a great jumping-off point.